-Learn about: What a library catalog is, how are catalogs are organized, what a bibliographic record is, how to recognize the parts of a biliographic record, and access points.
+Learn about: What a library catalog is, how catalogs are organized, what a bibliographic record is, how to recognize the parts of a bibliographic record, and access points.

 The purpose of the catalog is to make items in the library more accessible to users and to provide basic information about the items in the library's collection.
 Each item within the catalog is described in a record by fields, such as author, title, edition, publisher, date, physical appearance, subject, and location of item.
 This information is organized in a standardized format that is easily identified, known as a bibliographic record.

 To search a catalog effectively it is necessary to understand the parts of a bibliographic record.
 Bibliographic records contain the same basic information regardless of where they appear: card catalogs, online catalogs, web-based catalogs, print indexes, or online databases.
 The appearance of the information may vary slightly, but the content remains constant.